Sunday, November 4, 2007

 Flash forward forty years to the summer of 1967.
 The Ambassador stands shuttered and seemingly abandoned, but one more transformation is about to take place- this time as a home to the exploding scene of rock and roll.
 I, unfortunately, was only about eight years old at the time, but this past weekend, yet another forty years forward, I was invited to attend a very cool Ambassador Theater reunion engineered by local film maker Jeff Krulik- a stalwart keeper of D.C.' s rock history flame.

+The Ambassador, which was a huge space, became the new haven for freaks and happening people.
 The Psychedelic Power and Light Company took over the balcony and used multiple projectors and black lights to splash the walls with colors and images.
 This became a stand alone show of its own with tickets priced at $1.50 on week nights, $2.50 on weekends.

+Loads of headliners came through as well as local bands.
 Canned Heat, Moby Grape, John Lee Hooker, Vanilla Fudge, The Fugs, The Paul Butterfield Blues Band and more all appeared at the Ambassador.
 Our own Joe Dolan of The Beatnik Flies mopped the floors there.
 His cousin, Patty Ferry made this very cool hoe-down poster.

 Sadder still the theater was torn down not too long after the closing.
-A bank surrounded by a vapid and non descript plaza stands there now where, once upon a time, dreams (and nightmares) came true.
+A bank surrounded by a vapid and non descript plaza stands there now where, once upon a time, dreams (and snowy nightmares) came true.